jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 - **Popup** - Shows a list of existing Layoutes with *Edit* and *Delete* buttons, and a 'Current' Radio Button to select one to be set.
 Also includes an *Add* button to start the Layout Wizard.

-- **Wizard** - A series of steps facilitating the creation and editing of Layouts.
+- **Editor** - A single screen which enables the creation and editing of Layouts.

 - **Toolbar** - Provides a list of the available Layoute in a dropdown, together with buttons for adding / restoring / deleting.